UWMRO/uwmro.github.io/_pages/info.md

 The telescope is a Ritchey-Chretian design with an original focal ratio of f/13.5.
 Achromatic focal reducing optics mounted approximately one inch behind the Cassegrain focus change the effective focal ratio to f/6.7.
 The focal reducing optics are optimized for the wavelength range of 3650-8520 Å.

-The observatory is usually open by mid-May and stays open through September.
-The observing class, Astro 481, has priority for much of the time from late June through the middle of August, but for other times please contact [Oliver Fraser](ojf@uw.edu) with your observing proposal!
+The observatory is open from May through November, with the UW's Astro 481 class taking much of the time from late June through the middle of August.
+Approved student groups can propose for observing time by getting in touch with Oliver Fraser via email: ojf@uw.edu.

 ### Safety Checklist
 - First Aid kits are located in the kitchen, on the telescope pier, and in the safety kit.
 The kitchen kit includes small amounts of over-the-counter pain medication, eye wash, and even a snake bite kit.
 The medicine cabinets in each bathroom have other supplies you may need.